 South Dos Palos is a very small town located in the state of California.
 With a population of 1,747 people and just one neighborhood, South Dos Palos is the 679th largest community in California.

-Because occupations involving physical labor dominate the local economy, South Dos Palos is generally considered to be a blue-collar town.
-42.94% of the South Dos Palos workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+South Dos Palos is a blue-collar town, with 42.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, South Dos Palos is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in South Dos Palos who work in office and administrative support (14.50%), farm management occupations (12.24%), and healthcare (11.30%).

-Telecommuters are a relatively large percentage of the workforce: 10.36% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in South Dos Palos telecommute to their jobs.
+Overall, about 10.36% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in South Dos Palos in 2022 was $23,153, which is low income relative to California and the nation.
 This equates to an annual income of $92,612 for a family of four.
 However, South Dos Palos contains both very wealthy and poor people as well.
 South Dos Palos also has one of the higher rates of people living in poverty in the nation, with 35.19% of its population below the federal poverty line.